Texas man accused of killing and decapitating his wife

 Jared Dicus has been charged with murder in the death of 21-year-old Anggy Diaz.

-Waller County Sheriff Troy Guidry said authorities found Diaz’s body Wednesday afternoon at a home the couple shared in a rural area near Magnolia, located about 44 miles northwest of Houston.
+Waller County Sheriff Troy Guidry said authorities found Diaz’s body Wednesday afternoon at a home the couple shared in a rural area near Magnolia, located about 44 miles (70 kilometers) northwest of Houston.

 “It’s a gruesome crime,” Guidry said.